dmj111/swc-team-project/script.md

 - should show that the out files are missing, but the data directory is still `?`

- - ignore the directory now
+ - ignore the directory now (do you want to add this to the .gitignore file?)

     /data/